tsnellgrove/dark_castle3/doc/to_do.md

 2) My first idea was to populate rooms with 'conditional-command-lists'.
 These would be objects with lists-of-lists attributes that acted as AND and OR grouping of conditions and results.
 This approach had the natural advantage of signalling that something was going on in the room... but it was basically a large, distributed If-Then-Else list so it still had problems B) and C) from above.
 After tinkering with some psedo code I abandoned this idea.

-* 3) Next I considered specific machines with specific conditions and actions.
-For example, a 'travel_effect' machine that would reside in each room and produce effects...
+3) Next I considered specific machines with specific conditions and actions.
+For example, a 'travel_effect' machine that would reside in each room and produce effects like the "You can't turn back now..." message when going South from the Entrance as well as the hazzards and benefits of going East or West off of the Entrance drawbridge.
+I prototype this solution and made several discoveries:
+- Machines an be invisible
+- Monolithic machines have way too many attributes to keep track of
+- The Entrance 'Go South' vs. 'Go East / West' use cases are very different ('Go East / West' is much more complex)... attempting to use the same Monolithic Machine for both leads to *many* attributes with Null value in the 'Go South' case.

+4) The failed 'travel_effect' implementation led me to the implemented solution of Modular Machines.
+The fundamental idea is that the Machine class definition is the same for all Machines but that the Conditions and Results are separate objects that are attributes of each Machine.
+This approach allows for much greater re-use.
+We'll take a look at how the Modular Machine and it's components in detail in the next section.

+The Modular Machine Components:

+Switches:

+Triggers:

+Conditions:

+Results:

+The Modular Machine itself:

+MixIn Implementation:

+Closing Thoughts:

 - simplest approach is long if-then-else list